jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/crawlers%7Cmanaging_the_crawlers/WEB_crawler%7Cindex_URLs_on_the_web/inclusion_patterns/list%7Clist_inclusion_pattern%7C2.md

-This API returns the inclusion pattern list
+This API returns the inclusion pattern list.

 **Requirement:** OpenSearchServer v1.5